 - Oncology (cancer): Head and neck cancers with a special interest in oral cavity and oropharynx squamous cell carcinoma (the most current type of cancer)

-- Orthognathic surgery (position the upper, lower or both jaws)
+- Orthognathic surgery (position the upper, lower or both jaws): all

 - Reconstruction (correction of defects): involving free-tissue transfer